Project Number: WST-2

 A public hearing was held by the BCWMC on August 16, 2018 - no comments were received during the hearing.
 Immediately following the hearing, the BCWMC adopted a resolution officially ordering the project, certifying costs to Hennepin County for tax collection, and approving an agreement with the City of St. Louis Park to design and build the project.

-Funding for this project, estimated at $404,500, will come from a tax levied on the residents of the Bassett Creek Watershed by Hennepin County in 2019.
+Funding for this project, estimated at $404,500, came from a tax levied on the residents of the Bassett Creek Watershed by Hennepin County in 2019.

-The Westwood Lake Water Quality Improvement Project is part of a much larger project at the Westwood Hills Nature Center (WHNC), a 160-acre park located in St. Louis Park.
-The city is in the planning phase of a complete reconstruction of the WHNC facilities in 2019.
-A master plan for the reconstruction project was completed in May 2016 for the City of St. Louis Park.
-The proposed improvements in the master plan include trail circulation and wayfinding, additional parking, expanded outdoor classroom area and water garden, expanded natural play and outdoor education area, improved canoe and kayak launch, interpretive features, and new interpretive center building.
-As part of this project, the BCWMC is proposing to install a linear water feature that captures and treats roof runoff and provides educational activities.
+The Westwood Lake Water Quality Improvement Project is part of a much larger project at the Westwood Hills Nature Center (WHNC), a 160-acre park owned by the city of St. Louis Park.
+In 2019 and 2020, the city completely reconstructed the WHNC facilities.
+The new facilities include trail circulation and wayfinding, additional parking, expanded outdoor classroom area and water garden, expanded natural play and outdoor education area, improved canoe and kayak launch, interpretive features, and new interpretive center building.
+As part of this project, the BCWMC installed a linear water feature that captures and treats roof runoff and provides educational activities and designed and installed a watershed educational display inside the new building.

 Link to City of St. Louis Park's WHNC Reconstruction Project: https://www.stlouispark.org/government/departments...